A$AP Rocky dives into Rihanna's arms as not guilty verdict is read at felony assault trial

-The Los Angeles courtroom, full of fans of the hip-hop performer and his singing superstar partner, exploded into screaming glee as Rocky and Rihanna embraced and sobbed.
+The Los Angeles courtroom, full of fans of the hip-hop performer and his singing superstar partner, exploded into screaming glee as Rocky leapt from the defense table into the gallery, where Rihanna sat between his mother and sister.
+They embraced and sobbed.

 After a three-week trial, the jury deliberated for just three hours to reach the verdict that spared Rocky, whose legal name is Rakim Mayers, a prison sentence that could have run more than two decades.

-"Thank y'all for saving my life," he told the jurors as they left the Los Angeles courtroom.
+"Thank y’all for saving my life," he told the jurors as they left.

 Amid the chaos, it took the clerk a while to read the second not guilty verdict, though it was very unlikely the jury would split on the counts.